 An expungement is a legal process provided by ORS 137.225 in which a court may order setting aside a conviction or a record of arrest.
-The statute provides for expungement of misdemeanors (including municipal ordinances), and violations (including state and local ordinances).
+The statute provides for expungement of misdemeanors (including municipal ordinances), and violations (including state and local ordinances) as otherwise required or allowed by law.
 Eugene Municipal Court charges a $240 administrative fee for filing an expungement request.
-Expungements are processed by case number and one fee will cover all eligible charges associated with that case number.
+This fee is currently under review by the City.

 How long do you need to wait before you can expunge a case?

 - You were arrested, no charges were filed - 60 days from the notice of “NO FILE” by the City Prosecutor

 - You were or were not arrested, charges were filed, but charges were dismissed - ANY TIME